rediscookbook/rediscookbook/recipes/3_object_level_interaction/using_a_ruby_library_to_store_objects/recipe.md

 	assert_format :username, /^\w+$/

-There are various strategies for storing object propoerties.
+There are various strategies for storing object properties.
 For example, in remodel, all properties of an object are serialized into a JSON hash, which is stored under a single key.
 Associations are handled differently, though &mdash; both ends of the association are stored under separate keys. `has_many` uses a Redis